-As of September 30, 2019, our mineral and royalty interests were located in 41 states in the continental United States, including all of the major onshore producing basins.
-These non-cost-bearing interests include ownership in over 60,000 producing wells.
+As of March 31, 2019, our mineral and royalty interests were located in 41 states in the continental United States, including all of the major onshore producing basins.
+These non-cost-bearing interests, which we refer to collectively as our "mineral and royalty interests," include ownership in over 60,000 producing wells.
 We also own non-operated working interests, a significant portion of which are on our positions where we also have a mineral and royalty interest.
 We recognize oil and natural gas revenue from our mineral and royalty and non-operated working interests in producing wells when control of the oil and natural gas produced is transferred to the customer and collectability of the sales price is reasonably assured.
 Our other sources of revenue include mineral lease bonus and delay rentals, which are recognized as revenue according to the terms of the lease agreements.